 Who are the participants in this Institute?

-They are teachers and community workers who are committed to understanding on a deep level, the environmental justice issues facing their communities and communities around the world.
+They are teachers, community cultural workers, social workers, artists and others who are committed to understanding on a deep level, the environmental justice issues facing their communities and communities around the world.
 They are educators who wish to develop relationships of solidarity with educators in other countries.
 We always take a local and a global approach in our work.
 In general, our participant teams are very multicultural.
 This aspect of our team is always of great interest and even fascination to our host community.
 They are not used to such a level of multicultural diversity as we bring…and so much great conversation goes on because of this reality.
 Also because we are working in a Spanish speaking country, we try to include as many Spanish speakers on our team as possible.